AtomicPerception/ap_Nodes/README.md

 The Python Code Box node for Comfy

 Installtion:
-  Drop the file into your Comfy custom_nodes folder.
+  Drop the files into your Comfy _custom_nodes_ folder.